 WHAT COMPARISON DID VICE PRESIDENT STEPHENS MAKE ABOUT THE “NEW” AND “OLD CONSTITUTION”?

 “The new Constitution or form of Government, constitutes the subject to which your attention will be partly invited.
 In reference to it, I make this first general remark.
 It amply secures all our ancient rights, franchises and privileges.
 All the great principles of Magna Charta are retained in it.
 No citizen is deprived of his life, liberty or property, but by the judgement of his peers, under the laws of the land.
 The great principle of religious liberty, which was the honor and pride of the Old Constitution, is still maintained and secured.
 All the essentials of the old Constitution, which have endeared into the hearts and the American people, have been preserved and perpetuated.”SOURCE: The Charleston Daily Courier – Charleston, SC – March 25, 1861 – Page 4 – Savannah Republican

-Unquestionably, Americans feared an oligarchy; ‘The people’ feared being under represented.
-They feared additional taxation.
-What was the Confederate founders plan to solve the problem?
-Install Article 1, Section 2, Clause 3, or the 3/5s Clause, from the “Old Constitution” in the new compact.
-The States, with no or smaller slave populations, would not be under represented in the Confederacy.
+How did the Confederate founders plan to solve the problem?
+Install Article 1, Section 2, Clause 3, or the Ratios of Representation, from the “Old Constitution” in the new compact.
+The States, with no or smaller slave populations, would not be misrepresented in the Federal House of Representatives in the Confederacy.

-‘The people’ needed reassuring and Vice President Stephens provided that in his speech in Savannah.
-He reassured the American people, especially those in the Border States, of the federal character and style of the Confederate government which was no different from of the ‘general government’ of the United States.
+The people needed reassurance and Vice President Stephens provided that in his speech in Savannah.
+He reassured the American people, especially those in the Border States, of the federal character of the Confederate government, and that they would be represented no differently in the new government from that “Old Constitution” of the United States.

 THIS ARTICLE WAS WRITTEN IN MEMORY OF DORIS NEEDHAM